grame-cncm/inscore/readme.txt

   > sudo make install

 Notes:
+- on linux/Ubuntu, you can get a binary destribution: install liblua5.1-0-dev from synaptic.
 - for windows, a binary version of the library is included in the INScore distribution along with the corresponding headers.
 Thus lua is ready to be supported without additional step.
 - a cmake configuration is provided in lib/lua with instructions to use.
 It should be used to